subash-srk/Student-Information-Management-System-Node.js/README.md

 [![Tech](https://skillicons.dev/icons?i=nodejs,express,postgres,js,html,css)](https://skillicons.dev)

-This project “Student Information Management System” provides us a simple interface for maintenance of student information.
+This project “Student Information Management System” provides us a graphical interface for maintenance of student information.
 It can be used by educational institutes or colleges to maintain the records of students easily.

 ## Installing / Getting started